ospocommunity/website/content/sessions/messaging-1185.md

 The topic metadata limitation is mainly in two parts:

-1. The large Znode size to maintain the metadata of a topic
+1. a) The large Znode size to maintain the metadata of a topic
-2. The memory consumption to cache all the ledgers of a topic
+2. b) The memory consumption to cache all the ledgers of a topic

 Penghui will share how Pulsar gets rid of the limitation to support infinite data retention of the topic.
  ### Speakers: